byoda/byoda/README.md

 - Anyone can develop apps and services on the platform.
 - The platform is open source; every one can contribute or review the code.

-I came up with the idea of BYODA after watching the documentary ['The Social Dilemma'](https://www.thesocialdilemma.com/) on the dangerous impact of social networking technologies on our own mental health and on our society as a whole.
+I came up with the idea of BYODA after watching the documentary 'The Social Dilemma' on the dangerous impact of social networking technologies on our own mental health and on our society as a whole.
 I believe a fundamental redesign of how social media services are delivered is required in order to reduce the power the top social media companies have and reduce their negative impact on our society.

 Social media platforms are a natural monopoly because of the *network effect*: the more people use a platform, the more interesting it is for other people to use that platform.
 Social media platforms use that monopoly to maximize their revenue and block competition.
 The goal of BYODA is to break the power that social media companies have over our society by attacking their monopoly:
 - Reduce revenue:
   - You own your data.
 Don't donate your data to social media companies for them to exploit it.
   - You select the algorithm to create your feed.
-Don't let social media companies decide for you what content to consume.
+Don't let social media companies decide for you what content to you get to see.
 - Enable competition:
-  - You can easily between services so that new social media services have a chance of competing with the established players.
+  - You can easily discover and try out new services so that new social media services have a chance of competing with the established players.
   - Selectively grant new services access to your data to give them a head start in offering meaningful services to you.
   - Byoda reduces the software development and platform cost for new social media services by providing an SDK and a storage platform